LarsGab/TSEBRA/README.md

 ## Print transcript scores
 The transcript scores play a very improtant role in TSEBRA.
 These are used for pairwise comparison of all transcripts isoforms that have overlapping coding regions.
 You can print the scores as table to a file with the option `--score_tab /path/to/output/file.tab`.

+## Ignore Frame
+By default, TSEBRA groups all transcript isoforms that have overlapping coding regions in the same open reading frame (phase column in gtf) to candidates of the same gene.
+However, in some cases, it might be desired to consider already all transcripts with overlapping conding regions (regardless of the reading frame) as candidates for a gene.
+In this case add the `--ignore_tx_phase` to the TSEBRA commmand.

 ## Other scripts in the TSEBRA repository

 ### Renaming transcripts from a TSEBRA output